-Occupational therapy No Oral medication - prescribed Antibiotic syrup, tablets etc Yes as prescribed and directed by a medical professional following written Health Care plan - (refer to additional notes below) Oral suction To remove excess secretions from the upper respiratory tract for individuals who are unable to do so independently No oxygen -administration of Provide assistance to user Yes- following written Health care plan Fitting oxygen tubes No - if invasive Yes - if applying a mask Pessaries No Physiotherapy No - other than chest drainage, limb massaging, exercise therapy under the direction of a physiotherapist and documented in a Health Care Plan Pressure bandages Application to assist with positioning of digits Yes- following written Health care plan Rectal midazolam Tends to be used for individuals Yes- following written Health prepackaged dose suffering from repeated epileptic fits care plan and 2 Members of Staff must be present emergency situation Yes- following written Health care plan and 2 Members of Staff must be present Rectal diazepam in Tends to be used for individuals Yes- following written Health prepackaged dose suffering from repeated epileptic fits Routine administration care plan and 2 Members of Staff must be present emergency situation Yes- following written Health care plan and 2 Members of Staff must be present Rectal Paraldehyde Used for individuals suffering from repeated epileptic fits- and can't use other forms of medication Routine and emergency - needs to be applied by catheter - highly skilled application/ and drug storage No Suction machine To remove excess secretions from the upper respiratory tract for individuals who are unable to do so independently No Splints, braces, Application of appliances Yes - as directed by a medical professional corsets etc Syringe drivers- No Programming of No other than Rectal diazepam Suppositories or pessaries -Inserting with a prepackaged doses and midazolam.
-See above Swabs external yes Gwaba Internal(other than oral) invasive No Toe nail cutting Yes No - if the patient has diabetes or vascular disease a chiropodist should only do this.
+Occupational therapy No Oral medication - prescribed Antibiotic syrup, tablets etc Yes as prescribed and directed by a medical professional following written Health Care plan (refer to additional notes below) Oral suction To remove excess secretions from the upper respiratory tract for individuals who are unable to do so independently oxygen -administration of Provide assistance to user Yes- following written Health care plan OI .
+Fitting oxygen tubes No - if invasive Yes - if applying a mask Pessaries No Physiotherapy No - other than chest drainage, limb massaging, exercise therapy under the direction of a physiotherapist and documented in a Health Care Plan Pressure bandages Application to assist with positioning of digits Yes- following written Health care plan Rectal midazolam prepackaged dose Tends to be used for individuals suffering from repeated epileptic fits Yes- following written Health care plan and 2 Members of Staff must be present emergency situation Yes- following written Health care plan and 2 Members of Staff must be present Rectal diazepam in prepackaged dose Tends to be used for individuals suffering from repeated epileptic fits Routine administration Yes- following written Health care plan and 2 Members of Staff must be present emergency situation Yes- following written Health care plan and 2 Members of Staff must be present Rectal Paraldehyde Used for individuals suffering from repeated epileptic fits- and can't use other forms of medication Routine and emergency - needs to be applied by catheter - highly skilled application/ and drug storage No Suction machine To remove excess secretions from the upper respiratory tract for individuals who are unable to do so independently No Splints, braces, corsets etc Application of appliances Yes - as directed by a medical professional Syringe drivers- No Programming of Suppositories or pessaries -Inserting with a prepackaged doses No other than Rectal diazepam and midazolam.
+See above Swabs external Internal(other than oral) yes No Toe nail cutting invasive Yes No - if the patient has diabetes o vascular disease a chiropodist should only do this.
 Topical medication Pre prescribe medication only -Creams lotions etc Yes- following written Health care plan and as prescribed and directed by a medical professional 5 Tracheotomy care Clean round edge of tube only.
-Yes- following written Health care plan 5 Testing, Replacement, suction No 1 Emergency: NO 2 Ventilators Use of Yes- following written Health care plan 5 Vene puncture A method of collecting blood No 1/2
+Yes- following written Health 5 care plan Testing, Replacement, suction No 1 Emergency: NO NO 2 Ventilators Use of Yes- following written Health care plan 5 Vene puncture A method of collecting blood No 1/2